I was up late last night teaching a new puppy how to go up and downstairs, which means you got to put your hands on a puppy's butt.

 I want you to hear this.

-Uh June 25th, a week ago, Senate Judiciary Committee, Eric Holder testifying, and this is the question that Jeff Sessions presents a hypothetical.
+June 25th, a week ago, Senate Judiciary Committee, Eric Holder, testifying.

 Whether liberalism is chosen or whether you're born with it.

-I once they get to the fog of the Jackson death, media matters will get that to them.
+Once they get to the fog of the Jackson death, Media Matters will get that to them.

 I'm sure they have it.

-It's just a matter of the uh it hasn't penetrated the fog there at the editor's desks.
+It's just a matter of it hasn't penetrated the fog there at the editor's desks.

-Here's a portion of the uh answer, the testimony from Eric Holder.
+Here's a portion of the answer, the testimony from Eric Holder.

-Well, the statute would not would not necessarily cover that.
+Well, the statute would not necessarily cover that.

 We're talking about crimes that have a historic basis.